by Kube Publishing (in collaboration with Team AYEINA)

 “When a man dies, his acts come to an end, but three, recurring charity, or knowledge (by which people) benefit, or a pious son, who prays for him (for the deceased).”
 [Muslim]

 But of course, the process of such big responsibility is neither small nor easy.
-In this post, we will discuss publishing your writing with a traditional publisher to leave sadaqah jaariyah for yourself in this world in shaa Allah.
+In this post, we will discuss publishing your writing (either you’ve written it yourself or taken help from someone else like PaperWriter Service) with a traditional publisher to leave legacy and sadaqah jaariyah for yourself in this world in shaa Allah.

 A publisher is someone who buys the right to publish your book and pays you royalties from the sales.
 The publisher will usually invest in editorial, copy editing, and design/illustration work.
+They may hire paper checker.
+Or take help of EssayHub.
 They’ll also invest in sales and marketing – because of which publishers get to control almost all key decisions for your book.

 If you do not want to extensively look after the sales & business side of things, then traditional publishing is ideal for you.